“Knowledge is Power.”

 On May 5th, just days before Chinese officials were set to arrive in the US to continue trade negotiations, President Trump elicited a tweet proclaiming a planned increase in Section 301 List 3 tariffs from 10% to 25% effective 12:01 am on May 10th (based on date of export).
 Furthermore, the USTR announced that goods shipped prior to May 10th that fall under List 3 will NOT be subjected to the additional 15% in duties if they arrive before June 15th.

 The President also threatened a future “List 4” that would tax the remaining $325 billion worth of Chinese goods that have yet to be taxed at a rate of 25%.
 USTR published the new list containing “essentially all products not currently covered” by any of the three existing Section 301 tariff lists to be evaluated for future tariffs on May 14th.
-Officials asked for public commentary on approximately 3,805 HTS subheadings, totaling $300 billion in Chinese imports, being considered for additional 25% duties to be submitted by June 10th, 2019.
+Officials asked for public commentary on approximately 3,805 HTS subheadings, totaling $300 billion in Chinese imports, being considered for additional 25% duties to be submitted by June 10th.
+Public hearings were held with importers from June 17th until June 25th in Washington.

 Section 301 Reference Chart – U.S. Tariffs (Importers)